SMDHuman/LOTP-RoboDog/README.md

 # LOTP RoboDog Prototype-1
-This is my first quadropod robotic project which has still lots of things to do.
+This is my first quadruped robotic project which has still lots of things to do.
 I would like to share STL files, descriptions, components, instructions.
-But please be aware that this is just a test project which helps me to learn fundementals of this science, and prepares myself for second prototype.
+But please keep in your mind that this is just a test project which helps me to learn fundamentals of this science, and prepares myself for second prototype.

 Youtube : [Limenitis Reducta](https://www.youtube.com/channel/UCfY4QudfnPH8X3gaX6DbpPw?view_as=subscriber)